amartinm7/social-network-challenge/README.md

 Taking into account the spending time to achieve the challenge, the requirements and so on, this is one approach.
 It doesn't mean that it's the real truth.
 You can implement another approaches and it will be good too.
 Everything can be improved of course, but this is point for a tech talk so be positive and get the best of it.
 Think what we can achieve in the future from here instead of criticizing the work.
+This is not a competition to know who is better.

 # social-network-challenge